Who we are

 Elan Green, BS

-Elan Green is the research assistant for the Center for Novel Therapeutics in Addiction Psychiatry.
+Elan Green (he/him) is the Research Coordinator for the Center for Novel Therapeutics in Addiction Psychiatry.
 He earned his Bachelor of Science in Psychology from the University of Washington, where he is also pursuing a Master’s degree in Clinical Social Work.
 Elan brings a wealth of experience in harm reduction and addiction research.
 His professional focus is on the integration of psychedelic medicine with treatments for addiction and PTSD.

 Joseph La Torre, PhD, MTS